 Visiting theme parks

-Your first port of call should always be your CF team, but you can also read more about travelling with cystic fibrosis.
+Your first port of call should always be your CF team, but you can also read the European Cystic Fibrosis Society's detailed guidance on travelling with cystic fibrosis.

 DisabledGo is the UK's most popular accessibility checker.
 It's totally free to use and has loads of detailed information about the accessibility of all kinds of places across the UK, including parks, leisure centres, restaurants, tourist attractions, shops and more.